Coneriys/apache4/docs/content/observe/metrics.md

 ---
 title: "Metrics"
-description: "Metrics in Traefik Proxy offer a comprehensive view of your infrastructure's health.
+description: "Metrics in apache4 Proxy offer a comprehensive view of your infrastructure's health.
 They allow you to monitor critical indicators like incoming traffic volume.
 Metrics graphs and visualizations are helpful during incident triage in understanding the causes and implementing proactive measures."
 ---

 # Metrics

-Metrics in Traefik Proxy offer a comprehensive view of your infrastructure's health.
+Metrics in apache4 Proxy offer a comprehensive view of your infrastructure's health.
 They allow you to monitor critical indicators like incoming traffic volume.
 Metrics graphs and visualizations are helpful during incident triage in understanding the causes and implementing proactive measures.

 ## Available Metrics Providers

-Traefik Proxy supports the following metrics providers:
+apache4 Proxy supports the following metrics providers:

 - OpenTelemetry
 - Prometheus